intellibus/xrays/README.md

 ## Documentation 🛰

-`xrays` *is under active development, documentation will be added once a initial release is ready*
+`xrays` *is under active development, documentation will be added once an initial release is ready.*

 ## Contributing 🌎